Blog Weight Loss Do You Weigh More After Working Out? Why This Happens and Why You Shouldn’t Be Concerned

 Dehydration

 If you’re dehydrated, your body will retain water (4).
-Thus, when you begin to drink fluids again after your workout, it’s common to see an increase in weight.
-Not only does it weigh more than before, but the hydration may not make your clothes fit as well.
-You can remedy dehydration by drinking a lot of fluids throughout the day both before and after a workout.
+Therefore, when you start drinking fluids again after your workout, it’s common to see an increase in weight.
+Not only does it weigh more than before, but the hydration may not make your clothes fit too.
+You can remedy dehydration by drinking plenty of fluids throughout the day both before and after a workout.

 Muscle Healing